-There are other therapy modalities, such as eye movement desensitization and reprocessing (EMDR), and prolonged exposure therapy, which have been shown to be useful for treating individuals who have experienced trauma.
+Other therapy modalities, such as eye movement desensitization and reprocessing (EMDR) and prolonged exposure therapy have been shown to help treat individuals who have experienced trauma.

 By making peace with food and stopping the restrict-binge cycle, people with trauma and binge eating disorder can work to develop healthier and more effective methods of coping.

 Linda Gerhardt works in nonprofit technology by day, creating content, blogs, and training materials for the nonprofit sector.
 By night, she is a freelance writer focusing on Health at Every Size, Intuitive Eating, and fat activism.
 She runs a blog called Fluffy Kitten Party where she writes about health, weight discrimination, and diet culture.
 She lives in Northern Virginia with her husband and their adopted pets.

 - How to Stop Binge Eating